Deciding Which Military Service to Join

 Military Versus Civilian Employment

-Travel is significant in the Army, Navy, Air Force, Marines, and even Coast Guard and National Guard.
-Expect to move often and be away from home six of more months at a time when deployed.
+Travel is significant in the Army, Navy, Air Force, Marines, and even in the Coast Guard and National Guard.
+Expect to move often and be away from home six or more months at a time when deployed.

 If you like to smoke marijuana once in a while, don't join.
 The military uses random, no-notice urinalysis, and if you're found positive, you may very well go to jail (as well as being discharged).
 The DOD urinalysis test can find THC in your urine for three weeks after you've smoked a joint.

 Watch Now: Which Branch of the Military Is Right For You?

 Next, you'll need to decide which service you are interested in.
 Sometimes, you'll know this in advance.
 Perhaps you had a friend or relative who served or is serving in a particular branch of the military and you want to follow in their footsteps.
 You should give this matter much study and thought.

 Each of the services is different, and some people may be more suited (based upon qualifications, temperament, and/or interests) for one service vs. another.
 Make sure you select a service that you are interested in joining, based upon your interests.
 Don't join a service just because someone else liked it, or expects you to.
 It's your life and your decision.